NeCTAR-RC/nectar-training/package01/sections/cloud_services.markdown

 –-- Definition of service types according to [ "The National Institute of Standards and Technology](http://csrc.nist.gov/publications/nistpubs/800-145/SP800-145.pdf) (PDF, retrieved April 21st, 2015).

 *Software as a Service(SaaS).*
-The capability provided to the consumer is to use the provider’s applications running on a cloud infrastructure.
+The capability provided to the consumer is to use the providers applications running on a cloud infrastructure.
 The applications are accessible from various client devices through either a thin client interface,such as a web browser (e.g., web-based email), or a program interface.
 The consumer does not manage or control the underlying cloud infrastructure including network, servers, operating systems, storage, or even individual application capabilities, with the possible exception of limited user-specific application configuration settings.

 *Platform as a Service (PaaS).*
 The capability provided to the consumer is to deploy onto the cloud infrastructure consumer-created or acquired applications created using programming languages, libraries, services,and tools supported by the provider (this capability does not necessarily preclude the use of compatible programming languages, libraries, services, and tools from other sources).
 The consumer does not manage or control the underlying cloud infrastructure including network, servers, operating systems, or storage, but has control over the deployed applications and possibly configuration settings for the application-hosting environment.